nautobot/nautobot/nautobot/docs/development/style-guide.md

 * The combination of `nautobot.utilities.filters.BaseFilterSet`, `nautobot.extras.filters.CreatedUpdatedModelFilterSetMixin`, `nautobot.extras.filters.CustomFieldModelFilterSetMixin`, and `nautobot.extras.filters.RelationshipModelFilterSetMixin` is such a common use case throughout the code base that they have a helper class which combines all of these at `nautobot.extras.NautobotFilterSet`.
 Use this helper class if you need the functionality from these classes.

-* The combination of `nautobot.utilities.forms.BootstrapMixin`, `nautobot.extras.forms.CustomFieldModelFormMixin`, `nautobot.extras.forms.RelationshipModelFormMixin` and `nautobot.extras.forms.NoteModelFormMixin` is such a common use case throughout the code base that they have a helper class which combines all of these at `nautobot.extras.forms.NautobotModelForm`.
+* The combination of `nautobot.core.forms.BootstrapMixin`, `nautobot.extras.forms.CustomFieldModelFormMixin`, `nautobot.extras.forms.RelationshipModelFormMixin` and `nautobot.extras.forms.NoteModelFormMixin` is such a common use case throughout the code base that they have a helper class which combines all of these at `nautobot.extras.forms.NautobotModelForm`.
 Use this helper class if you need the functionality from these classes.

 +++ 1.4.0

-    * Similarly, for filter forms, `nautobot.extras.forms.NautobotFilterForm` combines `nautobot.utilities.forms.BootstrapMixin`, `nautobot.extras.forms.CustomFieldModelFilterFormMixin`, and `nautobot.extras.forms.RelationshipModelFilterFormMixin`, and should be used where appropriate.
+    * Similarly, for filter forms, `nautobot.extras.forms.NautobotFilterForm` combines `nautobot.core.forms.BootstrapMixin`, `nautobot.extras.forms.CustomFieldModelFilterFormMixin`, and `nautobot.extras.forms.RelationshipModelFilterFormMixin`, and should be used where appropriate.

-    * Similarly, for bulk-edit forms, `nautobot.extras.forms.NautobotBulkEditForm` combines `nautobot.utilities.forms.BulkEditForm` and `nautobot.utilities.forms.BootstrapMixin` with `nautobot.extras.forms.CustomFieldModelBulkEditFormMixin`, `nautobot.extras.forms.RelationshipModelBulkEditFormMixin` and `nautobot.extras.forms.NoteModelBulkEditFormMixin`, and should be used where appropriate.
+    * Similarly, for bulk-edit forms, `nautobot.extras.forms.NautobotBulkEditForm` combines `nautobot.core.forms.BulkEditForm` and `nautobot.core.forms.BootstrapMixin` with `nautobot.extras.forms.CustomFieldModelBulkEditFormMixin`, `nautobot.extras.forms.RelationshipModelBulkEditFormMixin` and `nautobot.extras.forms.NoteModelBulkEditFormMixin`, and should be used where appropriate.

     * API serializers for most models should inherit from `nautobot.extras.api.serializers.NautobotModelSerializer` and any appropriate mixins.
 Only use more abstract base classes such as ValidatedModelSerializer where absolutely required.